briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - ECS Cluster
 - ECS Tasks and Services (for backend and frontend applications)
+- ECS Tasks for running management commands (such as migrate)
-- CloudWatch logging groups
+- CloudWatch logging groups for containers defined in ECS Tasks
 - ALB Target groups
 - ALB listener rules
-- Route53 record that point to the load balancer
+- Route 53 record that points to the load balancer (e.g. `ad-hoc-env-name.example.com`)
-- S3 bucket
+- S3 bucket for static and media assets
-- Service Discovery Service
+- Service Discovery Service for redis service in ECS cluster

 Shared resources can be defined in one terraform configuration and deployed once.
 These resources will be long-lived as long as the application is under active development and the team requires on-demand provisioning of ad hoc environments.